Sustainable Music

 My point here isn’t to promote or discourage dietary supplements or to agree or disagree with the opposing views of ecological scientists and environmentalists concerning natural balance, but, rather, to consider the idea of natural balance as an “ecological imaginary”—that is, a network of ideas and beliefs that a particular group of people have about the natural world, what it is, how it operates, and how we should behave in relation to it.
 Such an ecological imaginary rises in contemporary America to the status of cultural myth.
 By myth I don’t mean to imply a superstition or something false, as myth is commonly understood, but rather a belief so powerful and pervasive that it usually goes unquestioned, regardless whether it is true or false.
 A contemporary example of such a myth is the belief that continuous economic growth is required for national prosperity and wellbeing.
 American myths that were powerful when I was younger included "e pluribus unum" (out of many, one) -- that is, the melting pot; and the idea that hard work and virtue will be rewarded because America was a "land of opportunity" -- equal opportunity.
 Today the opposite of those myths are prevalent: that instead of assimilation and harmony Americans are increasingly fractured and at odds with one another; and that due to growing inequality of opportunity, rewards come from not from diligence and integrity but from gaming the system.

-To my knowledge it was folklorist Richard Dorson who first proposed that these American cultural myths were examples of folklore; that is, they were better understood as folk beliefs than as belonging to the world of verifiable fact.
-As J. L. Austin would have said, these folk beliefs were “performative”: they were affirmed in the process of being enacted, and they brought about change in the world by virtue of their performances as speech acts.
+I haven't yet found just where Dorson's wrote about these myth-symbols as folklore.
+He did write about American (national) folklore, however, and in a 1978 article, "American Folklore vs. Folklore in America," he wrote briefly about the frontier and its influence on the formation of American folk traditions.
+As J. L. Austin would have said, these folk beliefs and traditions are “performative”: they were affirmed in the process of being enacted, and they brought about change in the world by virtue of their performances as speech acts.
 As a graduate student after World War II, Dorson had been immersed in the so-called “myth-symbol school” of American Studies.
 Its guiding idea was that Americans shaped their lives on the basis of deeply held beliefs related to certain symbols, such as the American frontier, thought to encourage a belief in the abundance of natural resources, as well as personality traits such as courage, forbearance and ingenuity, along with the belief that merit was based on ability, not birth or status.
-Dorson's insight was to think about these myth-symbols as folklore.
 If he were alive today he would say that Americans perform their beliefs in expressive cultural forms related to those symbols.
 Examples would be environmentalists performing their beliefs by protesting the progress of fossil fuel pipelines, and rural people sharing stories about the land and sustainability of its resources, what Mary Hufford has called a “narrative ecology.”

 To return to “balance of nature,” then, as both an ecological imaginary and a folk belief that environmentalists perform and ecological scientists debunk, is there a way to reconcile these opposing viewpoints?
 In the next entry I will discuss one possible way to do this, looking at different ways that the two scientists who proposed the Gaia Hypothesis, Lynn Margulis and James Lovelock, have approached planet Earth as a holistic entity.
 It turns on the difference between function (Margulis) and purpose (Lovelock).